jiaaro/pydub/README.markdown

 ## Installation

-copy the pydub director into your python path
+copy the pydub directory into your python path

 -OR-